MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

 MahApps ships two build in styles for this control.

-The default style (`MahApps.Styles.MultiSelectionComboBox`) wraps the selected items if not all fits into a single line:
+The default style (`MahApps.Styles.MultiSelectionComboBox`) wraps the selected items, if not all fits into a single line:

 ![](images/MultiSelectionComboBox_DefaultStyle.png)

-If you want a single line you can use `MahApps.Styles.MultiSelectionComboBox.Horizontal` which will show a horizontal ScrollViewer if not all items fit into the available space.
+If you want a single line you can use `MahApps.Styles.MultiSelectionComboBox.Horizontal` which will show a horizontal `ScrollViewer`, if not all items fit into the available space.

 ![](images/MultiSelectionComboBox_HorizontalStyle.png)

 ## ItemContainer-Styles

-MahApps ships two build in styles for the item container visible when the drop down is open.
+MahApps ships two build in styles for the item container visible when the `DropDown` is open.

 The default style (`MahApps.Styles.MultiSelectionComboBoxItem`) looks like the one from the normal `ComboBox`.